 Abstract:

 In this paper, we investigate optimal prevention (intervention) and proportional reinsurance policies based on a diffusion approximation.
-The insurer chooses two strategies to control claim risk exposure: transferring risk to the third party by buying reinsurance; decreasing the intensity
+The insurer chooses two strategies to control claim risk exposure: transferring risk to the third party by buying reinsurance, and decreasing the intensity

 λ of claims to